Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - They consider themselves “insiders”

-- So, try these to inspire word of mouth …
+- Try these to inspire word of mouth …

 -

-- Offer “sneak peek” insider info they can share as some who is “in the know”
+- Offer “sneak peek” insider info they can share as someone who is “in the know”

 - Offer priority registration and seating for events